Malaysia Design Archive

-The Malaysia Design Archive (MDA) is a non-profit private organization base in Kuala Lumpur oriented towards various projects to document, discuss, and preserve Malaysian Design.
-Its leading team members are Ezrena Marwan, Jac Sm Kee, and Simon Soon.
-Their core material collection concerns are graphic materials tracing the development of Malaysia from the period before independence(1957) until current times is housed at their office in Zhongshan Building.
+The Malaysia Design Archive (MDA) is a non-profit private organization based in Kuala Lumpur oriented towards various projects to document, discuss, and preserve Malaysia's visual culture.
+Its leading team members are Ezrena Marwan, Jac sm Kee, and Simon Soon.
+Their core material collection are graphic materials tracing the development of Malaysia from the period before independence (1957) until current times.
+The collection is housed at their office in the Zhongshan Building, Kuala Lumpur.
 Access to the collection on site is free and also available via their official website as well as an online database.